George A. Sheehan: Career

-Sheehan began writing a weekly column in the local newspaper and continued to write the column for twenty five years.
+Sheehan began writing a weekly column in the local newspaper and continued to write the column for 25 years.
 Many of these years were served as the medical editor for Runner's World magazine.
 (He had been introduced to Joe Henderson by Hal Higdon during the 1968 Olympics.
-Henderson later recruited him as medical editor for Runner's World.)
+Henderson later recruited him as medical editor for the magazine.)
 He continued to write for Runner's World after the magazine was purchased by Rodale Press.
 He wrote eight books and lectured around the world.

-In 1958, Sheehan co-founded Christian Brothers Academy, an all-male school in Lincroft, New Jersey near his home in Rumson, which grew to become one of New Jersey's premier prep schools.
+In 1958, Sheehan co-founded Christian Brothers Academy, an all-male school in Lincroft, New Jersey, near his home in Rumson, which grew to become one of New Jersey's premier prep schools.

 In 1986, he was diagnosed with prostate cancer.
 He continued to run until his legs could no longer carry him.
 During this period he continued to write about his experiences.
 This time it wasn't about running, it was about dying.
 Going the Distance was his last book, and was published shortly after his death.
 He died of prostate cancer at his home in the Ocean Grove section of Neptune Township, New Jersey.

-After Sheehan's death, one of his sons, Andrew Sheehan, wrote the book "Chasing the Hawk", about his own view of Sheehan as a father, husband and family man.
+After Sheehan's death, one of his sons, journalist Andrew Sheehan, published Chasing the Hawk: Looking for My Father, Finding Myself (Delacorte Press, 2001) which discusses his experience of Sheehan as a father and family man.